christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander the Great's successors ("Diadochi") were Seleucus I Nicator who controlled a large chunk of the eastern territories, including Mesopotamia and Persia, Diodotus I Soter who controlled Bactria (possibly also India under the alias Ashoka the Great), and Ptolemy I Soter who controlled Egypt.
 Mainstream history presents the Ptolemies, Seleucids, Attalids, and Romans as separate, often warring entities.
 This is a Flavian-Vatican fabrication.
 In reality, they were four branches of a single Scythian-Sarmatian dynasty, a "Tetrarchy", administering different sectors of the empire from the Bosphoran center.

 - Mithridates VI Eupator of Pontus = Ptolemy XII Auletes of Egypt
   Aliases: Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod, "The Divine Horus", or Herodes (-dēs common Greek patronymic suffix meaning "son of"), "Son of Horus".
 The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure who must overcome a threat (against Set).
 It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
-This is also attached to the Indian god Krishna (against Kamsa)), Polemon Pythodoros, King of Pontus, prince of Pontus  (Polemos -> Ptolemy) aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh".
-Mithridates VI Eupator had sons named Cyrus, Xeres, and Darius, and so did Pharnaces II, king of Pontus), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
+This is also attached to the Indian god Krishna (against Kamsa)), Polemon Pythodoros, King of Pontus, prince of Pontus  (Polemos -> Ptolemy).
+Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
 Ariarathes IX (Arya-Ratha".
 Sanskrit:"Noble Charioteer") Eusebes Philopator, King of Cappadocia.
 Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
 Hyspaosines of Characene?
 Mithridates VI Eupator and Mark Antony are both recorded as marrying a sister-wife named Cleopatra (Antony to Cleopatra VII; Mithridates VI to Laodice, who used "Cleopatra" as a throne name and Mithridates VI of Pontus was also recorded to have married Cleopatra of Athamania and their daughter was Cleopatra of Pontus (https://web.archive.org/web/20101126090909/http://mauriceboddy.org.uk/Pontus.htm)).
 King Herod was married to Cleopatra of Jerusalem, and Mithridates VI Eupator and Ptolemy XII Auletes both had daughters named Cleopatra (Cleopatra VII/Cleopatra the Elder, princess of Pontus).
 The Shekel of Tyre minted by Herod depicts Mark Antony and Hercules and Herod built temples to Hercules in Beirut and Tyre, and depicted himself as Hercules in his Herodian Cult.
 Herod's son Herod Antipas shares the name of Mark Antony's son Antyllus; Herod's other son Antipater was Iullus Antonius (Mark Antony's son with Fulvia), Herods son Alexander (son of King Herod) has the same name as Mark Antony's son Alexander Helios.
   - Spouse: Wife/sister: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt)
   - Children:
     - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus, Cleopatra of Pontus, Pythodorida, queen of Pontus, Musa Thea Urania of Parthia (Parthian queen mother, same "Heavenly Goddess" title).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
 Dynamis was called "Dynamus Pilatea"(https://en.rodovid.org/wk/Person:401227) the same title that was carried by "Pontius Pilate".
 Dynamis is recorded as the grandaughter of Mithridates VI, but historians are probably confusing her with Cleopatra the Elder, princess of Pontus who was married to Tigranes II, king of Armenia.
 Cleopatra VII, Dynamis, and Pythodorida all had sons named Ptolemy Philadelphus who succeeded them.